Alessandra Biaggi: New York State Senate (2019–2022)

-Campaign
+Campaigns

 Biaggi ran in 2018 in the primary for the Democratic nomination for New York State Senate in District 34.
-While only 32 years old, she ran against powerful longtime incumbent Jeffrey D. Klein, the number 2 Democrat in the NY Senate and the leader of the Independent Democratic Conference, who had held the seat for 14 years.
+She ran against powerful longtime incumbent Jeffrey D. Klein, the number two Democrat in the NY Senate and the leader of the Independent Democratic Conference.
+Klein had held the seat for 14 years.
 Klein outspent Biaggi by a rate of 9-to-1, spending $2.7 million to her $333,000.
 Biaggi said: "The more people told me I couldn’t win, the more obsessed I became."

-In a major upset, Biaggi defeated Klein in the primary, 54%–46%.
+In a major upset, Biaggi defeated Klein in the primary, 54%-46%.
 She remarked: "It was a tough fight.
 And, I should also say, we should thank [Senator Klein] for his service.
 But his time is up."
+Biaggi's victory was attributed by some to anger with the former members of the Independent Democratic Conference.

-Subsequently, on November 6, 2018, she defeated Republican Richard Ribustello 76.0%–14.9%, and was elected to the New York State Senate.
+As New York's electoral fusion laws allow candidates to appear on multiple ballot lines in an election, Klein still appeared in the November 6, 2018, general election on the third-party Independence Party of New York ballot line.
+On November 6, 2018, Biaggi defeated Klein and Republican Richard Ribustello and was elected to the New York State Senate.
 At 32 years of age, she became one of the youngest women ever elected to the New York State Senate.

+In 2020, Biaggi was re-elected to the Senate with 74% of the vote.